Welcome to Zorro! Getting Started

 What you need

-Some traders have a desk full of monitors for an impressive show of indicators
+Some traders have acquired a desk full of PCs and monitors for boasting on

 and price curves.
-Good for boasting on trader forums - but for serious trading, only invest in two PCs:
+But for serious trading, you only need to invest in two

-- For live trading, either get a cheap laptop that runs in the background
+computing power for live trading.
+Either get a plain laptop that runs in the

-with permanent Internet connection, or rent for a small fee a Windows VPS from
+background with permanent Internet connection, or rent for a small fee a

-Amazon™ or another provider.
+normally sufficient for two or three Zorro instances.
 The trading machine should be dedicated to

 trading and have no other tasks.
 Make sure to disable automatic Windows updates

 in parallel for comparison.
-Multiple cores, such as 8 or 16, will allow you to
+Multiple cores, such as 8 or 16, allow faster

 performance loss.
-If you're using deep learning for your strategies, get a nVidiaŽ
+If you're using deep learning algorithms, get a strong nVidia

 - Set up Zorro: Download Zorro (it's free) from

-and install it in a folder on your PC and/or on a trading server.
-For details,
+and install it on your PC and/or on a trading server.
+For installing Zorro

 - Let Zorro do something: Select Workshop4